 When a study programme is subject to a substantial overhaul, the following transitional provisions will apply.
 After the last regular activities of the 'old' programme and the related test or examination have been completed, this test or examination will be held two more times by way of resits.
-After that, it will be decided which test or examination that is part of the 'new' programme the student must sit to replace the 'old' one. or transitional provisions of the individual study programme.
+After that, it will be decided which test or examination that is part of the 'new' programme the student must sit to replace the 'old' one.

-See https://connect.fontys.nl/instituten/fibs/Institute/Pages/OER.aspx for the specific information for each cohort/study programme..
+See https://connect.fontys.nl/instituten/fibs/Institute/Pages/OER.aspx voor de specifieke informatie per cohort/opleiding.